Rutledge is Grainger County’s seat in the Richland Valley

 Grainger County Tomato Festival celebrates the area's most popular crop

-The most significant event for Rutledge is the Grainger County Tomato Festival, held on the final weekend of July since 1992.
+The most significant event for Rutledge is the Grainger County Tomato Festival, which has been held on the final weekend of July since 1992.
 It celebrates the tomato, Grainger County's most popular and profitable crop.
 Around 30,000 people gather to celebrate the county's heritage and its agricultural impact on Tennessee.
 The festival has live music performances, and vendors set up to sell artisan crafts and local produce.
 There are crafting events and participation games for all ages.

 Rutledge Police Department serves the community